 How to shop for hair products part 2: Choosing a shampoo

 One of the most important part of your hair regimen is what you use to cleanse your hair.
 There are several ways of cleansing your hair and they include using a normal conditioner, using a cream cleanser/conditioning cleanser or using a shampoo.
 The last option usually leaves your hair the cleanest and the first option doesn’t really remove much oil and dirt from your hair although some people will argue otherwise.
 (People that only use conditioner to cleanse their hair call this the ‘no-poo method’.
 Some others use it in between their regular shampoo and call it ‘co-washing’).
-Some people even use only baking soda or vinegar to rinse their hair.

 For a shampoo to be effective, it has what is called a surfactant which basically helps to remove the oil.
 Some surfactants ‘foam’ more than others.
 Some of the most potent ‘foamers’ are sodium lauryl sulfate and sodium laureth sulfate, ammonium lauryl sulfate, etc. Some people argue that these chemicals are very drying to hair and can damage hair when used for long periods of time.
-This is moreso for African hair because we naturally have dry hair which needs continuous moisture.
+This is more for African hair because we naturally have dry hair which needs continuous moisture.
 Some others disagree with this and don’t believe that these chemicals can harm hair.

 When I first started growing my hair, I stumbled across this information and I decided to go off these chemicals to be on the safe side.
 I use Tigi bedhead superstar shampoo for thick massive hair and